Spir-Group/github-migrate/README.md

 - **Repository Details**: Rich metadata including description, languages breakdown, size, commits, branches, and GitHub links
 - **Auto-cleanup**: Automatically marks deleted source repos with special status (hidden from UI)
 - **Enhanced UI**: Repository details modal, summary statistics, sortable size/duration columns, and improved status indicators

+## Limitations

+I add features only as I need them, currently this only handles pure repo syncronization between github.org enterprises.
+Does not work for pure organizations, does probably not work for ghe.com setups.
+Does not migrate projects boards, integrations and apps, action secrets, environments and variables, team structure and repo ownership etc.

 ## Prerequisites